pixo-jray/modern-wordpress-development/deck.md

 * Fell in love with Drupal
 * Learned how to "theme" websites
 * Started to get frustrated with Drupal 6 and 7 theming
-* Learned how to write object oriented code and MVC frameworks
+* Learned how to write object-oriented code and MVC frameworks
 * Even more frustrated with Drupal
 * Started working with Wordpress
-* Tried out some MVC principles and they worked!!
+* Tried out some MVC principles in Wordpress, and they worked!!

 ---